godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 .. image:: img/visual_script33.png

-Once you're comfortable and familiar with them, the Ctrl-F (Command-F on Mac) is very useful for searching the list.
+Ctrl-F (Command-F on Mac) allows you to search the list.

 Any of them can be dragged to the scene.
-Remember that, unlike the nodes previously discussed (e.g. dragging a property from the inspector sets the context to the node being edited automatically), these are added without any "contextual" information, so this has to be done manually.
+Unlike nodes (e.g. dragging a property from the Inspector sets the context to the node being edited automatically), these are added without any "contextual" information, so this has to be done manually.

 .. image:: img/visual_script34.png